Take Action

 Word-spreaders (to bring attention to our drive)

 Host your own diaper drive!
-Throw parties or movie nights or baby showers as a way to collect diaper donations for babies and mothers in need in your community.
+Throw parties or movie nights or baby showers as a way to collect diaper donations for babies and families in need in your community.
+Anyone can run collections at their office or home, at any time during the year.

 program@uw-fh.org